tommy141x/mdt-integration/README.md

 * Notifications

 ***INSTALLATION***
-Download the latest release, put the resource in your server resources folder and insert your community link in the config.php file.
+Download the latest release, put the resource in your server resources folder and insert your community link in the config.php file, and add ensure vrtxmod-mdt to your server.cfg file.
 Thats it!